k-barton/komodor/README.md

     * R markdown preview;
     * Insert result of the selected text evaluated in R;
 	* Color picker (inserts hex code to the text);
-	* Duplicate line or selection (assign to e.g. Ctrl+D to restore the good old pre-8 behaviour).
+	* Duplicate line or selection (assign to Ctrl+D to restore the good old pre-8 behaviour).
 	* “_Smart_ highlight” marks all occurences of the word under the cursor in the current document.